 Aristotle, a man with as broad interests as anyone who ever lived; of all his pursuits held that of Politics as supreme.
 At the end of his Nicomachean Ethics he sets out the issues that most urgently require study.
 “Let us study what sorts of influence preserve and destroy states, and what sorts preserve or destroy the particular kinds of constitution, and to what causes it is due that some are well and others ill administered.
 When these have been studied we shall perhaps be more likely to see with a comprehensive view, which constitution is best, and how each must be ordered, and what laws and customs it must use, if it is to be at its best.”
 For Aristotle this work was of supreme importance.
 Every art and investigation aims at achieving some good, but some of these pursuits are subordinate to others, as bridle-making is to horsemanship, which is the master art, that is, architectonic.
 Architectonic ends are more desirable than subordinate ends, and the master end of all is the Supreme Good.
 That is the object of the most authoritative science, the science of Politics.”

 Mr. Bannon went to China looking to learn more about the ideas that shape Chinese foreign policy.
 Yan would strongly have advised him that Political morality – at least in relative terms – is a necessary condition for domestic stability and global leadership.
-To be sure, Mr. Bannon is not bereft of historical sensitivity, nor is he untutored in political history.
-He has boasted about his study of Thucydides’ history and highly endorsed the book to his subordinates when at the National Security Council.
+To be sure, Mr. Bannon is not bereft of historical sensitivity, nor is he untutored in history.
+He has boasted about his study of Thucydides’ history and highly recommended the book to his subordinates when at the National Security Council.